(There are two artists called Gary Clark)

 Clark now lives and works mainly in London with wife and manager Alison.
 He almost exclusively writes and/or produces for other people.
 He has worked with Natalie Imbruglia (he co-wrote and produced almost all of her album White Lilies Island).
 He has also collaborated with Liz Phair, Skin, Melanie C, The Bible, Lloyd Cole, David McAlmont, Julia Fordham, Alex Parks and Eddi Reader.

 His songs have been recorded by artists as diverse as k.d lang, Rachel Stevens and Emma Bunton.
-Clark compositions also regularly turn up on movie soundtracks including There's Something About Mary, Nightwatch, Batman Forever, Charlie's Angels, Wild Things, Mr Deeds, Jawbreaker, The Sweetest Thing and Hope Springs.
+Clark compositions also regularly turn up on movie soundtracks including There's Something About Mary, Nightwatch, Batman Forever, Charlie's Angels, Wild Things, Mr Deeds, Jawbreaker, The Sweetest Thing, Hope Springs and Sing Street.

 Gary Clark 2: